 The Chor Bazaar in Mumbai was one of India’s most storied markets for second-hand merchandise before the British rule of India.
 Today, it is believed to sell primarily second-hand rather than stolen items.
 Markets are now famous for their antique and vintage objects.

 Mini Market, a shop called Mini Market, sells old Bollywood posters.
 Some stores also have original Victorian furniture, parts for cars, etc. While bargains can be awe-inspiring, the haggling process is considered mandatory.
 It’s an “organized” flea market that requires one to go through trash to find the items one would like.

 The most famous tale about the origins in the name of the market is the fact that the violin, as well as other items belonging to Queen Victoria, disappeared when she was unloaded from her ship during the trip to Bombay and were later discovered for sale in the “thieves market.”

 Chor Bazaar is a famous market in Mumbai and shouldn’t be missed!
 Besides being among the last vestiges of the past Bombay, Chor Bazaar is a trendy spot to pick up bargains for yourself.
-If you’re a shopper If so, Chor Bazaar might be the right place for you!
+If you’re a shopper, Chor Bazaar might be the right place for you!
 Visit the traditional glamour of Mumbai!

 The Best Time to Visit the Chor Bazaar Mumbai

-The majority of the shops in the Bazaar remain open from 11:00 am until 7 pm, excluding Fridays, which are when some shops remain closed since it’s the day of prayer for Muslims.
+The majority of the shops in the Bazaar remain open from 11:00 am until 7 pm, excluding Fridays, when some shops remain closed since it’s the day of prayer for Muslims.
 However, don’t let this alter your plans.

 The only way to witness Chor Bazaar alive and lively occurs on Fridays due to the Juma Market – the real “chor” market.
 Every Friday, when dawn breaks, the street vendors take their stalls and sell everything and anything.
 To find the “good” merchandise, it is recommended to start early and put your sights on an item that is prized.